CamStreamer/CamStreamerLib/doc/PlaneTrackerAPI.md

 # PlaneTrackerAPI

-Module for access to the CamOverlay HTTP interface.
+Module for access to the PlaneTracker HTTP interface.

 ## Overview